vieenrose/SLAM/README.md

 **SLAM+** : **SLAM+** or **SLAMplus** is derived from **SLAM** [4], a data-driven language independent software for pitch (contour) annotation of speech corpora.
 It integrates an algorithm for the automatic stylization and labelling of melodic contours, developed to process intonation.
 This algorithm is characterized with three (3) basic peculiarities:

-1) the alphabets of melodic contours are directly derived from the speech signal.
+1) Alphabets of melodic contours are directly derived from the speech signal.

-2) complex melodic contours are described through a simple time-frequency representation.
+2) Complex melodic contours are described through a simple time-frequency representation.

-3) melodic contours can be described on the basis of various linguistic segments as specified by users.
+3) Melodic contours can be described on the basis of various linguistic segments as specified by users.

 with 2 new features added in **SLAM+**

 4) Use **Praat PitchTier** file as data input.

 5) Two (instead of one in **SLAM**) stylizations based on respectively a long and a short-term account of intonational register: *global* and *parametrizable local registers*.

 Note: